-Beaumont’s commuter transit service operates at peak morning and afternoon times from the Ken Nichol Regional Recreation Centre (KNRRC) in Beaumont to Century Park LRT station, and back.
-The schedule is online at www.beaumont.ab.ca/transit.
+Beaumont’s commuter transit service operates at peak morning and afternoon times from the Ken Nichol Regional Recreation Centre (KNRRC) in Beaumont to the Mill Woods Transit Centre, and back.
+The full schedule and corresponding updates can be found HERE.

-Beaumont and ETS use Transit App.
+Beaumont (and surrounding regions) currently use the Transit App.
 For real time updates, schedules, and to plan trips across the region, download Transit App today (available for Apple and Android operating systems).

 Tickets are available during the regular business hours at:

 Type of Fare

 Free when accompanied by a fare-paying rider

 You can pay your fare on the bus with cash.
 You cannot use a debit or credit card on the bus.
 You can purchase tickets and 10-packs at the locations listed HERE using cash, debit or credit card.